 There’s more.
 Raman and photoluminescence measurements performed concurrently using a 532 nm excitation laser can allow gemologists to determine whether coral and freshwater pearls have been dyed to enhance their natural color, which artificially increases their value.

 Synthetically grown and artificially treated diamonds often are sold as natural diamonds, with improved fabrication and processing methods making authentication more difficult.
-A system developed by an Ocean Insight solutions partner1 and powered by one of our high-sensitivity Raman spectrometers is capable of measuring both Raman signal and photoluminescence concurrently, providing comprehensive analysis of natural diamonds and their simulants.
+A system developed by an Ocean Optics solutions partner1 and powered by one of our high-sensitivity Raman spectrometers is capable of measuring both Raman signal and photoluminescence concurrently, providing comprehensive analysis of natural diamonds and their simulants.
 Here are two examples:

 Figure 2: Naturally clear diamonds exhibit photoluminescence peaks from 530-600 nm.
 HPHT treatment removes most of these peaks, leaving only nitrogen-vacancy peaks at 576 nm and 637 nm in some samples.

 Zircon is another natural gemstone that can be heated to make it colorless and more closely resemble diamond.
 (Zircon should not be confused with cubic zirconia, an inexpensive synthetic gemstone that’s very popular as a diamond simulant.)
 Raman analysis of zircon and diamond can be applied to reveal different spectral characteristics for each (Figure 3).

 Figure 3: Distinct spectral differences can be observed in comparing diamond and zircon samples.